theosotr/cynthia/README.md

   -n, --queries <value>    Number of queries to generate for each schema (Default value: 200) -s, --schemas <value>    Number of schemas to generate (Default value: 1)
+Command: generate [options]

+  -n, --queries <value>    Number of queries to generate for each schema (Default value: 200) -s, --schemas <value>    Number of schemas to generate (Default value: 1)
 Command: replay [options]

-  -c, --cynthia <value>    .cynthia directory for replaying missmatches -m, --mismatches <value>
+  -c, --cynthia <value>    cynthia directory for replaying missmatches (Default .cynthia) -s, --schema <value>     Schema to replay
+  -a, --all                Replay all queries.
+Always use it with --store-matches to not remove matches queries -m, --mismatches <value>
                            Mismatches to replay
 Command: run [options]

   -s, --sql <value>        File with the sql script to generate and feed the Database -a, --aql <value>        A file with an AQL query or a directory with many AQL queries
+Command: clean
 ```

 ### auto

-It generates new schemas and queries for the targeted orms.
-For example the following command will generate 2 new schemas, and will
-run 100 queries for each one of those schemas on activerecord and sqlalchemy orms
-using sqlite and mysql as backends.
+Generate AQL queries and test orms.

+* Example

 ```
 java -jar target/scala-2.13/cynthia-assembly-0.1.0-SNAPSHOT.jar auto -n 100 -s 2 -o activerecord,sqlalchemy -d mysql